aponsero/biosystems-analytics-2020/SETUP_WINDOWS.md

 sudo apt install python3 python3-pip ipython3`

+Let's also install a bunch of usefull python packages:

+`sudo apt install python-pytest`

 ### 2. Install PyCharm
 Note: you can only use and invoke PyCharm for the files in the Windows filesystem (also accessible form the WSL at /mnt/c/Users/<user-name>).
 PyCharm is a complete IDE for Python, allowing you to run directly the code through the interface.
 It has a lot of options and possibilities, but is more difficult to use.
 Alternatively, you can install Notepadd++, which is a good old notepad, that will allow you to edit your code (see below).